 The Excessive Fear of Stairs or Slopes

-Do you always tremble at the thought of climbing the stairs?
-Are you more terrified of getting on the airport escalator than a plane that flies thousands of feet in the air?
+Do you tremble at the thought of climbing stairs?
+Are you more terrified of getting on the airport escalator than on a plane that flies thousands of feet in the air?

 Have you ever put off replacing a broken lightbulb because of a fear of climbing ladders?

-Have you seen someone fall down the stairs and hurt themselves badly?
+Have you seen someone fall down the stairs and hurt themselves?
 Or did you experience losing your footing on a slippery step?
 Maybe nothing has happened at all, but you still have a severe fear of falling down the stairs.

 Perhaps you’re planning to move, but your fear of steep hills is keeping you from buying that dream home.
-Maybe you want to put up holiday decorations but can’t because of a fear of ladders.
+Or maybe you want to put up holiday decorations but can’t because of a fear of ladders.

-You feel your hands shaking uncontrollably, and you get an irresistible urge to run away.
-Your heart starts beating fast and your head begins to swim.
+You feel your hands shaking, and you get an irresistible urge to run away.
+Your heart starts beating faster and your head swims.

-You even feel embarrassed sharing your fears with someone.
-You’re afraid that they will make fun of your anxiety over a few stair steps.
+You may feel embarrassed sharing your fears with someone.
+You’re afraid they will make fun of your stair anxiety.

 What can you do about this overwhelming fear?